PopulusMedia/docs/data.markdown

 permalink: /data
 ---

-There are scenarios under which all data, like Phsycian Level Data, is not available during the ad workflow.
+There are scenarios under which all data, like Phsycian Level Data, is not available during the primary workflow.
 In those cases, data can be sent after the fact via a server to server (S2S) API call using the visit-id that was used for the original visit.

 *This can be done by issuing a POST call to our API endpoint*